end-4/dots-hyprland-wiki/src/content/docs/en/dev/inst-script.md

 - Create "meta packages" using the prefix `illogical-impulse-`, so that user can remove them easily without unexpectedly removing the packages that installed by the user for other purposes.
 - Create `dist-<DISTRO_ID>/README.md`.
 - Create `dist-<DISTRO_ID>/.gitignore` if files generated during building should not be tracked by git, for example binary, cache, fetched source tree or archive.
+- Subscribe [discussion#2140](https://github.com/end-4/dots-hyprland/discussions/2140) to get notifications about updates on `dist-arch/` by GitHub Action bot in future.

 ## Cross-distro support via Nix
 When `--via-nix` is passed to `install.sh`, `./dist-nix/install-deps.sh` (still WIP) will be used.
 It's not for NixOS, but for nearly every distro.